amir-398/react-native-chill-ui/chill-ui-watch/src/components/dialog/README.md

 - **Flexible Layout**: Default container or custom layout options
 - **TypeScript**: Complete type safety with proper interfaces
 - **Accessibility**: Proper focus management and screen reader support
+- **NativeWind Compatible**: Automatically adapts to NativeWind or StyleSheet environments
+- **Smart Styling**: Uses Tailwind classes when NativeWind is available, falls back to StyleSheet otherwise

+## NativeWind Compatibility

+The Dialog component automatically detects whether NativeWind is installed in your project:

+- **With NativeWind**: Uses Tailwind CSS classes via the `className` prop for styling
+- **Without NativeWind**: Falls back to StyleSheet-based styling with the `style` prop

+**Note**: The `className` prop is only available when NativeWind is installed.
+When using StyleSheet, use the `style` prop instead.

 ## Basic Usage